tbwerinofa/Presentation/Readme.md

 -- TanStack Query (FKA React Query) has been used for State management

 Minimal Web API

 DataAccess
  - Make use of Microsoft Nuget package EntityframeworkCore as an Object Relation Mapping (ORM) tool to persist data to a SQLite database.
+ ** Please note you must generate seed data for Task Status in SQLLite.
+This can be done in Package Manager console by the following steps
+   1. Enable Entity Framework database migrations
+   2. Update database using below command dotnet ef database update

 Business Object
  - Creates Business objects that are used by the Service layer and Presentation layer.